itsays-zqc/my-website/docs/examples/PIC/MMI/MMI.md

 The `fig_type` specifies the type of figure.
 It supports the following list selection`["png", "svg"]`.<br/>
 The `show` , which is a switch that controls whether the picture is generated or not.
 If you have already installed the GUI locally, you can automatically pop up the 3D structural model within the GUI using `show_with="local_gui"`.
 Additionally, you can also use `show_with="matplotlib"` to  view the structure.

-Detailed explaination about EME simulation : https://itsays-zqc.github.io/my-website/docs/test/v2_core/7Preview#72-structure-show-and-show-3d
+Detailed explaination about structure show : <a href='https://itsays-zqc.github.io/my-website/docs/test/v2_core/7Preview#72-structure-show-and-show-3d'>Structure Show</a>

 </div>